Simpleton

 Simpleton tales are huge in number, but many of them share the same notions of simple-minded behavior.
 Many are repeated, with altered names, settings, characters, etc., in language after language and collection after collection.

-A very old such tale from England is:There was a man of Gotham that rode to the market with two bushels of wheat, and because his horse should not be damaged by carrying too great a burden, he was determined to carry the corn himself upon his own neck, and still kept riding upon his horse till he arrived at the end of his journey.
+A very old such tale from the United Kingdom is:There was a man of Gotham that rode to the market with two bushels of wheat, and because his horse should not be damaged by carrying too great a burden, he was determined to carry the corn himself upon his own neck, and still kept riding upon his horse till he arrived at the end of his journey.
 Now I will leave you to judge which was the wisest, his horse or himself.

 A famous one from ancient Greece is:A man's father having died, the son dutifully took the body to the embalmers.
-When he returned at the appointed time to take it, there happened to be a number of bodies in the same place, so he was asked if his father had any peculiarity by which his body might be recognised, and the simpleton replied, "He had a cough."
+When he returned at the appointed time to take it, there happened to be a number of bodies in the same place, so he was asked if his father ′had′ any peculiarity by which his body might be recognised, and the simpleton replied, "He had a cough."

 The shortened form simp is also a derogatory term with a long history.